monokrome/puppet-roles/README.md

 What is it?
 -----------

-This is a puppet module which allows you to sign roles to nodes via a configuration file (default is /etc/role) which can contain a string representing the role that a specific agent performs.
+This is a puppet module which allows you to assign roles to nodes via a configuration file (default is /etc/role) which can contain a string representing the role that a specific agent performs.
 You can then easily configure your agents by simply retreiving the contents of